How Eating Disorders Impact Pregnancy: Risks, Weight Gain, and Anorexia Nervosa

 According to the American Psychiatric Association (APA), an eating disorder is a behavioral condition that can affect a person’s social, physical, and psychological function.
 Eating disorders can disturb how a person thinks about and interacts with food.
-The APA estimates that 5% of the population experiences an eating disorder.
+The APA estimates that 5% of the population experiences symptoms of eating disorders.
 While individuals of any age can develop an eating disorder, these conditions may be more likely to occur during young adulthood and adolescence.

 Which eating disorders are most common?